Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Certificate_based_subscriptions.md

 **Expected**

 The user should be able to verify the message sync at a faster pace in the linked channel or DM/GM on MM.
-After step 2, the user should get a message, which can be slower as compared to using certificate based subscriptions in the linked channel or DM/GM on MM.
+After step 2, the user should get a message, which can be slower as compared to messages while using certificate based subscriptions in the linked channel or DM/GM on MM.